briannelson95/rustez-conversion/README.md

 - [x] Show filepath when image is selected
 - [x] Show preview of image
 - [x] Allow user to select what file type they want to convert the image to
-    - [ ] Detect what type of image the target file is
+    - [x] Detect what type of image the target file is
-    - [ ] Handle errors for same type conversion
 - [x] Convert image
     - [x] Converted images should be saved as a copy to the directory the target image comes from unless specified
     - [x] Converted images should keep the name of the original file but with the new extension unless specified
 - [x] Allow user to select the directory to save the new image to
 - [x] Allow users to change the name of the converted file before conversion
+- [ ] Handle errors for same type conversion
+    - [ ] Allow for additional options (qual/size)
+    - [ ] If nothing is changed, user shouldn't be able to convert `"No changes were made"`

 ### Batch Conversion
 - [ ] Build UI for batch converstion